 This goal will be achieved by establishing targets to transition the vehicle fleet to electric vehicles (EVs) as they are replaced.
-Initially Council will focus on switching light vehicles to electric vehicles, beginning with trials from 2022/23 and by 2025 the default procurement policy will be that all new light vehicles must be electric unless there are special circumstances.
+Initially Council will focus on switching light vehicles to electric vehicles, beginning with trials from 2021/22 and by 2025 the default procurement policy will be that all new vehicles must be electric unless there are special circumstances.

 Heavy vehicles typically have a longer asset life and are sometimes built for special purposes so it will take longer to transition these across.
-The goal is for all new heavy vehicles to be purchased as EVs from 2030 unless there are special circumstances, which may mean that some internal combustion engine vehicles may be used for longer until they are retired.
+The goal is for all new vehicles to be EVs from 2030, which may mean that some internal combustion engine vehicles may be used for longer until they are retired.

-Council Imported Electricity 35 % 4 Office Waste 1% Street Lighting Electricity 38% 4 Water Embodied Emissions 1% 0 Transport Diesel & Petrol 17 % Other Procurement Emissions 1% 1 Natural Gas 7 % (x) Nominated Unknowns 1% ?
+Council Imported Electricity 35 % 4 Office Waste 1% Street Lighting Electricity 38% 4 Water Embodied Emissions 1% 0 Transport Diesel & Petrol 17% Other Procurement Emissions 1% 1 Natural Gas 7 % (S) Nominated Unknowns 1% ?